Mohamud Siraji: House Committee on Budget, Finance, Planning, and Financial Oversight of Public Institutions

 On December 26, 2018, Mohamud Siraji was elected as the chairman of the House Committee on Budget, Finance, Planning, International Cooperation and Financial Oversight of Public Institutions.
-His election came after the former leadership of the committee has been disbanded after they submitted a controversial financial report that claimed that over $42 million have been lost through corruption.
-This, however, was later deemed to be incorrect report and the parliament apologized for the wrong report on the missing money.
+His election came after the former leadership of the committee hasdbeen disbanded after they submitted a controversial financial report that claimed that over $42 million havdbeen lost through corruption.
+This, however, was later deemed to be ian ncorrect report ,and the parliament apologized for the wrong report on the missing money.